Trips

 Head along Cliff Dr from Scenic World in Katoomba.
 After passing several lookouts, turn left into Glenraphael Dr, which immediately turns into a dirt road.
 Follow the road out along Narrow Neck to a locked gate after about 3km.
 At one point there is a steep section which has been cemented.
 The parking area is about 300m past this.

-The track quickly turns into an old fire trail, with a few ups and downs before turning back into a track and dropping down towards the cliff edge.
-Not far after this the trail passes right past the cliff edge, and this is a great spot to stop and check out the views.
+The track climbs up and over the top of a hill, and then down towards the cliff edge.
+Not far after this the trail passes a lookout right on the cliff edge, and this is a great spot to stop and check out the views.
 All of the Katoomba cliffs are visible, as is the massive bulk of Mt Solitary on the far side of the Jamison Valley.

-From the end of the trail, scramble down a few sets of ledges to the first set of chains.
-The first abseil goes off the left and is around 25m long.
+From the end of the trail, scramble down a few sets of ledges to the first set of chains, which are below an awkward and exposed climbdown.
+The first abseil goes off the left of the ridge, and is around 25m long.
+If you're using a 50m rope, make sure it's not a few metres short.
 The first person needs to swing to the right (facing the cliff) and grab a small tree.
-Abseiling left-handed is probably a help here.
+Abseiling left-handed is a help here.

 Scramble down and out on to the next platform.
-The next abseil is from slings around a tree on the right side of the platform, although the abseil goes off the left side.
+The next abseil is from two anchors - slings around a tree on the right side of the platform, and a bolt on the left.
+The abseil goes off the front left side of the platform.
 Have a look at the landing before you take off.
 It is fairly obvious where the correct route is.
 The abseil is about 15m but the anchors are about 5m back.

-To get to the next abseil involves a couple of scrambles, and the whole section is quite exposed.
+To get to the next abseil involves a couple of scrambles, and there are some exposed sections.
 Use safety lines if you have any concerns.
 Scramble off to the right, and then under the cliff to the point, and then down the point.
 Walk along the ridge until you reach a gap of about a metre, with a drop of a couple of metres.
-You can jump this, or abseil off the tree to your left, and then climb up.
-The jump is not hard technically, but painful on the feet, particularly with a pack.
+The brave or foolhardy can jump this, but it is probably better to abseil down 12m to the large tree, and then climb up.

-You can also go off the left side (this is where the anchors are pointing) in a couple of stages.
+You can also go off the left side in a couple of stages.
 This is the route to take if you only have one rope.

 Either way, walk under the cliffs and along the ridge.
 After about 100m past the end of the cliffs, there is a tree on the left with slings around.
 This is a 25m drop, but there are quite a few loose rocks at the top making belaying at the bottom difficult.